DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Column Width

-You can define static widths for specific column via the `Table` plugin's [`columnExtensions`](../reference/table.md/#tablecolumnextension) property.
-Column width may be defined like number (convert into pixels) or strings that allowed apply CSS types.
-Example with defined static widths shown in the demo below:
+To specify static widths for specific columns, use the `Table` plugin's [`columnExtensions`](../reference/table.md/#tablecolumnextension) property.
+You can define the widths in pixels or CSS-accepted units.
+The demo below demonstrates both cases:

 .embedded-demo({ "path": "grid-basic/static-column-width", "showThemeSelector": true })